 Turner & Son has been building homes since 1964.
 As custom home builders, we understand the relationship with the homeowner needs to be built on trust with an open communication style.
 Tapping into our years of experience, we’ve compiled a checklist of questions you can use when meeting with potential builders.
 You can download your free guide here!

 Preparation is key

 At your initial meeting with a custom home builder, you will want to take a list of important questions, expectations and goals.
-You need to be prepared to discuss the specifics of the project.
+You need to be prepared to interview and negotiate.

 If you already have house plans, bring them.
 The two of you can start discussing details, finishes, and extras.